m-wrobel91/cookbook/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

  Application is a simple cookbook that allows adding new recipes, update and delete existing ones.
-User also will be able look for the specific recipe using search option - functionality under construction.
+User also will be able look for the specific recipe using search option - *functionality under construction*.
 While adding or updating the entry the data inserted is validated - on the frontend.
 User also might look for the specific recipe while clicking *'Show more'* button.
 Recipes might be evaluated in range *1-5*.
-Each of the recipies contains number of votes and average grade.
+Each of the recipies contains number of votes and average rating.
 <br>
-In future the user will be able to log in and to let the comment under the recipe.
+In future the user will be able to login and to add the comment under the recipe.
 <br>
 For front-end code go to: <a href="https://github.com/m-wrobel91/cookbookGUI">Front-End Docs</a>